Your browser does not support iframes.

-How to Prepare for CAT exam - CAT 2019 will come out of the bag in the last week of July with the announcement of the notification.
-The exam will be conducted in the last week of November 2019.
+How to Prepare for CAT exam - CAT 2019 details have been released on July 28 with the announcement of the notification.
+The exam will be conducted on November 24, 2019.
+The conducting body (IIM Kozhikode) has released the workflow of CAT 2019.
 MBA aspirants aiming for a seat at any of the coveted B-schools in 2019 have already started planning on how to bell it or how to prepare for the CAT exam.
-While some students take the safer route and start their preparations even before the notification is announced, some wait to plan their preparation strategy based on the official release of exam pattern.
+While some students take the safer route and start their preparations even before the notification is announced, some wait to plan their preparation strategy based on the official release of the exam pattern.
+CAT registration has been closed.
 But there is another group, which is in a dilemma on when and how to start the preparation process.
+Latest: IIM Kozhikode has released the CAT Admit Card 2019 on October 23.
+CAT 2019 will held on November 24.
+CAT 2019 workflow has been released by IIM Kozhikode.

 Before answering the question about how to prepare, it is important to know when to start with the preparations along with how to prepare for CAT 2019.